IvanLudvig/IvanLudvig.github.io/travel/_posts/2024-12-29-rural-cyprus.md

     <p class="image-label">Mosaics</p>
 </center>

 Then, there's a planetarium.
 Thematic decorations, such as inflatable planets and spaceships, are placed right in front of the church.
 Is this an attempt to show Russian culture in Cyprus?
-Is this what Russia is about?
 <center>
     <img src="/assets/img/travel/2024/lefkara/9.jpg" />
     <div class="image-margin"></div>